Oregon National Guard CERFP Units Prepare for Disaster Response

-U.S. Army Soldier Spc.
-Preston Thornton from 224, 1249th Engineer Battalion, performs a mask fit test during preparation for a Chemical, Biological, Radiological, Nuclear Enhanced Response Force Package (CERFP) mission.
+U.S. Oregon Army National Guard Soldiers Spc.
+Preston Thornton and Sgt.
+Natasha Mathus from 224, 1249th Engineer Battalion, perform a mask fit test during preparation for a Chemical, Biological, Radiological, Nuclear Enhanced Response Force Package (CERFP) mission.
 CERFP Soldiers stand ready to respond to a wide range of natural and man-made disasters.
-(U.S. Army photo by Pfc.
-Victoria Paine)
+(U.S. Army photo by Sgt.
+Remi Flounders)

 |Date Taken: